christianang/coredns/plugin/forwardcrd/README.md

 ## Name

-*forwardcrd* - enables proxying DNS messages to upstream resolvers by reading CRDs from a Kubernetes cluster
+*forwardcrd* - enables proxying DNS messages to upstream resolvers by reading the `DNSZone` CRD from a Kubernetes cluster

 ## Description